asdrenxhafa/asdrenxhafa/README.md

 - 🔭 I’m currently working on building web apps
-- ⚡ I have experience with Java, php, Laravel, Html, css, Javascript, Vuejs
+- ⚡ I specialize in PHP and have proffesional experience working with Laravel, Html, CSS, Javascriptand Vuejs
 - 🌱 I’m currently learning and improving my skills on vuejs
 - 📌 Take a look at some of my work :
     </br>